j2store/userguide/postal_code_shipping_plugin.md

 #### Postal codes and rates
 You can enter the postal codes and rate in a comma separated format. **Example**: 95100=10.00, 95101=15.00 i.e., postcode=rate, postcode=rate

-Geozone
+#### Geozone
 You can select a geozone and restrict the availability of this shipping method to the countries/zones in that geozone.
-Leave empty / un selected for making this shipping method available to customers from all regions.
+Leave empty / un-selected for making this shipping method available to customers from all regions.

+#### Debug
-Debug: If you set this to yes, then debug messages will be logged and saved in the cache folder in your Joomla root directory.
+If you set this to yes, then debug messages will be logged and saved in the cache folder in your Joomla root directory.

-Set this to NO in Live websites.
+>Set this to NO in Live websites.

-Support
+#### Support
-You can contact support@j2store.org if you have any questions.
+You can contact ***support@j2store.org*** if you have any questions.